 Sheila Attwood, managing editor, pay and HR practice

-A summary of the latest pay settlements monitored by XpertHR.
+We summarise the latest pay settlements monitored by XpertHR.

 HR and legal information and guidance relating to pay levels and awards.